Please choose a different web browser.

 Quinn (Simon Härtel)

-To use QuickTime Player 7 (the legacy QuickTime Player) you must update Mira's existing QuickTime Player profile by downloading and then importing, the new QuickTime Player 7 Profile.
+To use QuickTime Player 7 (the legacy QuickTime Player) you must update Mira's existing QuickTime Player profile by downloading and then importing the QuickTime Player 7 Profile.
 After downloading the zip file, open it to extract the contained profile, then double-click the profile to import it into Mira, replacing the previous QuickTime Player profile.

 You will be able to have both QuickTime 7 Player and QuickTime X profiles and applications active at the same time if you desire.